MIERUNE/QuickDEM4JP/README.md

 ## Usage

-- The plugin will be added through the following icon to the plugin toolbar.
+- The plugin is added to the plugin toolbar through the following icon.

 <img src="./icon.png" alt="" width="80">